ivan-guerra/programmador.com/content/posts/huffman-coding.md

 space/time.
 The header could be made significantly smaller[^4], additional precautions need to be taken in the source to account for massive input/output files, etc. That said, the core concepts are there.
 Playing around with the tool, I was able to compress some files down to 50% of their original size!
-The lossless decompression, less like magic now that I know how it works, was equally satisfying.

 You can find the complete project source with build instructions, usage, etc. on my GitHub page under [huffman][5].